pymeasure/pymeasure/docs/introduction.rst

 Introduction
 ############

-The :code:`pymeasure` package uses an object oriented approach for communicating with instruments, which provides a more intuitive interface through the encapsulation of low level SCPI commands.
-That way you can focus on solving the measurement problems at hand, instead of re-inventing how to communicate with them.
+PyMeasure uses an object oriented approach for communicating with scientific instruments, which provides a more intuitive interface where the low-level SCPI and GPIB commands are hidden from normal use.
+Users can focus on solving the measurement problems at hand, instead of re-inventing how to communicate with instruments.

 Instruments with VISA (GPIB, Serial, etc) are supported through the `PyVISA package`_ under the hood. `Prologix GPIB`_ adapters are also supported.